hpyproject/hpy/docs/api.rst

   identify the precise code locations which created and closed it.
 This is possible because handles are associated with a single call to a C/API function.
-As a result, given a handle that is leaked or used after freeing, it is possible to identify exactly the C/API function that producted it.
+As a result, given a handle that is leaked or used after freeing, it is possible to identify exactly the C/API function that produced it.

 Remember that ``Python.h`` guarantees that multiple references to the same